 This box-shaped border anomaly is known as Elm Point.
 It is part of Roseau County in Minnesota, unlike Northwest Angle, which is part of Lake of the Woods County.
 But that’s about all the news from Elm Point.

 Invisible on maps of a slightly smaller scale, and even more obscure than Elm Point, is a small, triangular cape to the west of Elm Point.
-It is so small that it has no apparent name of its own.
-Yet this nameless point (5) shares Elm Point’s peculiarity of being south of the 49th parallel.
+On Google Maps it is called Buffalo Bay Point, and it shares Elm Point’s peculiarity of being south of the 49th parallel.
 But you could be forgiven for overlooking it: its land border with Canada measures just under 400 feet (app.
 120 m).

 (1) Canada’s border with the US consists of two parts: a northwestern part with Alaska that is 1,538 miles (2,475 km) long; and a southern part 3,987 miles (6,416 km) long.